 The perfect holiday gift for your lover: A massage table!
 Its many benefits include relaxation, stress and pain relief, sensual pleasure, and perhaps a sexy romp.
 Give your lover this heartfelt gift and make this your most memorable holiday season yet!

 About VictoriaThis author has not yet filled in any details.

 So far Victoria has created 10 blog entries.

 Loving Massage is most enjoyable when you set an intention before beginning and stay present while doing it.
 Seniors can use Loving Massage to relieve pain and stress, as well as foreplay which leads to profound intimacy and amazing sex.

-The first step in giving a great Loving Massage is to perform a ritual that sets an intimate tone and separates your time together from everything else.
-The intention is to create a safe container that allows you both to feel relaxed, loving, and generous with each other.
+The first step in giving a great Loving Massage is performing a ritual that creates intimacy and separates your time together from everything else.
+The ritual creates a safe container that allows you both to feel relaxed, loving, and generous with each other.